Revision: April 2021

 Other software used by faculty and not specifically provided by Information Technology Services must be purchased or upgraded by the faculty member or their department.
 Consultation with ITS for application recommendations, pricing options, etc. is strongly recommended prior to any purchasing decisions.

-Currently, the operating systems supported by ITS are Microsoft Windows, Apple Macintosh OS X and certain versions of LINUX (Ubuntu).
+Currently, the operating systems supported by ITS are Microsoft Windows, Apple Macintosh OS X and LINUX (Ubuntu).

 The list of software applications supported by ITS are located here: https://www.union.edu/information-technology-services/supported-software.
 ITS will provide assistance for the integration of these supported applications with other supported campus technology resources, including services such as installation, training, maintenance, troubleshooting and upgrades.
 Departments or individuals who choose to acquire software that is not listed should plan on developing their own expertise and be prepared to resolve problems through the vendor’s support services.
 ITS will provide help installing these software applications and basic troubleshooting.
 If you want to add an application to the officially supported list, please contact ITS.